pforret/jekyll.forret.com/_posts/2007/2007-11-09-learning-bulgarian-in-an-hour.md

   - language
   - learning
 ---
 Just read an interesting post: [How to Learn (But Not Master) Any Language in 1 Hour](http://www.fourhourworkweek.com/blog/2007/11/07/how-to-learn-but-not-master-any-language-in-1-hour-plus-a-favor/).
-Let&#8217;s see how that works out with [Bulgarian](http://en.wikipedia.org/wiki/Bulgarian_language).
+Let's see how that works out with [Bulgarian](http://en.wikipedia.org/wiki/Bulgarian_language).

 #### Introduction